-The Contractor shall provide concise progress reports following the delivery of each Aboriginal Awareness session.
+The Contractor shall provide concise progress reports following the delivery of each Introduction to Indigenous Culture session.
 Each report must contain documented feedback, recommendations and considerations from participant's evaluations to help improve the future delivery of these training sessions.
 The Contractor must also provide recommendation, suggestions and considerations to capture the perspective of the training in each region and at Headquarters.